electron/governance/playbooks/responses/old-untouched.md

 {{In addition, there are newer branches that supersede that series.}}
 It would help us greatly if you could test this issue with the latest version.

-I'm setting the `more-information-needed` label for the above reasons.
+I'm setting the `blocked/need-info` label for the above reasons.
 After you've responded, please @ me in a followup comment.

 Thanks in advance!
 Your help is appreciated.